openhealthcare/opal/doc/DEVELOPERS.md

     $ heroku run python manage.py syncdb --migrate --app $YOUR_APP_NAME
     $ heroku run python manage.py loaddata dumps/options.json --app $YOUR_APP_NAME
     $ heroku run python manage.py createinitialrevisions --app $YOUR_APP_NAME

+# Writing Plugins

+Plugins are Django apps with some extra hooks.

+Plugins should subclass opal.utils.plugins.OpalPlugin

+## Defining models

+Define in your models.py - just as you would for an implementation.

+## Defining Lookup lists

+TBD !

+## Defining teams

+As a signal is fine.
+Data migrations might work.

+Defining restricted team access.

+## Defining Schemas

+TBD !

+## Adding URLS

+Add an urls.py, then add to your plugin class as YourPlugin.urls

+Naturally, these can point to views in your plugin!

+## Adding Javascript

+add to static, then add to your plugin class as YourPlugin.javascripts

+## Installing plugins

+Add to installed apps
+Add to requirements if appropriate